Jaian400/IBM_DataScience_course/README.md

 # IBM Data Science course

-### There is a collection of tasks I did for this course o Coursera.com
+There is a collection of tasks I did for IBM Data Science course on Coursera.com